 The social teachings of the Catholic Church might be summarized in the following points:

-The USCCB website offers a nice, short summary of the seven themes of Catholic Social Teaching (Website).
+The USCCB website offers a nice, short summary of the seven themes of Catholic Social Teaching

 There's lots more to read.
-Check out the USCCB website for other important church documents and resources.
+Check out the USCCB website for other important church documents and resources

 Weekly Meditation: Think About Politics.